 In 1975, following his junior season at Lewis, Stevens played for the United States in the Pan American Games in Mexico City, helping the squad to a silver medal.
 He also played on a U.S. team that toured the Orient that same year.

 In 2001, Stevens enjoyed his second tour of duty with the National Team, this time as an assistant coach.
 The team was made up of collegiate all-stars who played 29 games in 40 days, compiling a 22-7 record which included a 12-game winning streak.
 The Red, White and Blue Tour spanned two continents, two countries and 10 different U.S. states.

 Stevens is a native of Oak Lawn, Ill., graduating from Luther South High School in 1972.
 He played for two years under former major league great Eddie Stanky at South Alabama before transferring to Lewis.

-Stevens, 58, graduated from Lewis in 1976 with a bachelor's degree in elected sciences.
-He and his wife, Kenan, live in Glenview with their children Trevor (22, a senior infielder/outfielder at Northwestern), Cody (21, a sophomore infielder/outfielder at Northwestern) and Kara (17).
+Stevens, 59, graduated from Lewis in 1976 with a bachelor's degree in elected sciences.
+He and his wife, Kenan, live in Glenview with their children Trevor, Cody (a redshirt junior at Northwestern) and Kara.